mavaddat/postman-docs/src/pages/docs/insights/insights-overview.md

     User-<user id>: ...
     ```

-    Then the header is sent to Postman and appears in your collection.
+    Then the header name is sent to Postman and appears in your collection.

 ## Next steps